Master of Public Policy (MPP)

 Become an expert on the U.S. health care policy landscape at a top-ranked graduate school in health policy and management

-Students in the health concentration combine classwork with internships, fellowships, and opportunities to work on in-house research projects, putting them in an immediate position to take their careers to the next level.
+Students in the health policy track concentration combine classwork with internships, fellowships, and opportunities to work on in-house research projects, putting them in an immediate position to take their careers to the next level.
 Graduates of the health policy concentration regularly land jobs in national, state or municipal governments, research organizations, think tanks, foundations, not-for-profit organizations or in Congress or state legislatures.
 Others go on to PhD programs.

 Concentration Chair: Michael Doonan, PhD’02